MetaCell/PsyNeuLinkView/package/README.md

 python3 -m build
 ```

-To upload to distribution server
+To upload to distribution server.
+You will need token shared privately.
 ```
 twine upload dist/*
 ```